Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 4/DND Session 34.md

 Thomathin then addresses Cello.
 Apparently he's made good on his promise to try and introduce her to [[...]]
-She apparently made a promise to [[Mrs. Minerva]], Cello's Mistress to ensure she and Cello never met.
+She apparently made a promise to [[Lady Minerva]], Cello's Mistress to ensure she and Cello never met.

 He did however manage to set up a meeting with Cello and Camilla